NDOMINEY/ND-Music-Tuition/README.md

 ### Existing Features
 #### Navigation bar:
 - The navigation bar is present at the top of each page and is fixed there for easy navigation accross all pages.
-This is to allow the user explore the site by clicking directly to the section that interests them with out have to follow a direct user path.
+This is to allow the user explore the site by clicking directly to the section that interests them without having to follow a direct user path.

 ![Full Screen Nav Bar Image](Documentation/Full_screen_nav_bar.png)